 10 Tips for the GMAT Test Prep

-While this advice sounds cliché, your attitude matters more than you know.
-In the journey of preparing and acing the GMAT, a positive attitude will not only keep your stress levels in check, but it will also keep you at your productive best.
-Always remember that nothing happens unless you believe in it.
-Relax and don’t let this test get over you.
-Be calm and composed!
+While this advice may sound cliche, your own attitude matters more than you think.
+In the journey of Preparing and acing the GMAT, a positive attitude will not only help in keeping the stress at bay, will also keep you at your productive best.
+Always remember that nothing is possible unless and until you believe in it.
+The key is to relax and not let the test get to you.
+Stay calm and composed!

-Decide on a particular time you can set aside each day solely for your GMAT prep and be relentless in following that schedule.
-Don’t stop for even a day thinking that you’ll make up for the gap later.
-Being consistent always pays off because it makes sure you never lag behind and are always ahead or at par with your schedule.
+Decide on a particular time you can set aside each day solely for your GMAT Prep and be relentless in following that schedule.
+Avoid stopping even for a day, thinking that you will make up for it later.
+Being consistent always pays off because it makes sure you never lag behind and are always ahead or at least at par with your schedule.

 3. Set short-term goals:

-Keeping long-term goals are important but can often get you bored and fail to keep you motivated.
-So set short term goals and targets to complete in a day, week, and month.
-Every time you complete one you’ll keep pushing to keep going.
+Setting long-term goals are important but it can often get boring and fail to keep you motivated.
+Opting to set short term goals and targets that can be achieved in a day, week and month is the best GMAT Prep hack to keep you going.
+Every time you complete a single goal, it will provide the motivation to keep going.

-If you keep on working continuously without any breaks, you will burn yourself out which will reduce your ultimate productivity and essentially render all your work useless.
-So instead of working relentlessly, take breaks regularly in order to keep yourself fresh and productive.
-This shall also help you from not getting burnt out during your prep process.
+If you keep on working continuously without any breaks, you will eventually burn yourself out which will result in reduced productivity and render all your work useless.
+So instead of working relentlessly, taking breaks regularly will keep you fresh and productive.
+This will also help you from getting burnt out during your Prep process.

 5. Practice Writing Essays:

-Your writing assessment tests a variety of skills.
-It tests your grammar, vocabulary, and written communication skills and there is no better way to develop your writing skills than practicing writing regularly on a variety of basic topics.
+Your writing assessments test a variety of skills.
+They test your grammar, vocabulary and written communication skills and there is no better way to develop your writing skills than practicing writing regularly on a variety of basic topics.

 6. Focus on Application of Concepts:

-GMAT doesn’t give you complex concepts to deal with.
-Instead, it focuses on applications of rather simple concepts in complex situations.
-So focus and learn to apply your basic concepts in the quant section
+GMAT does not give you complex concepts to deal with rather it focuses on applications of very simple concepts in complex situations.
+So, learning to apply your basic concepts in the quant section is the key.

 7. Practice Computer Adaptive Tests:

-Being used to appearing for the test on a computer and getting used to the difficulty of your questions increasing with every right answer decreases a lot of stress on the exam day.
-So practice for the GMAT online and in a computer adaptive test format.
-Review your mistakes thoroughly after each test, correct your concepts/strategies, and make sure you don’t repeat the same mistakes in the following test.
+Being used to appearing for the test on a computer and getting used to the difficulty of your questions increasing with every right answer helps in decreasing stress on the day of the test.
+So practicing for the GMAT online and in a computer adaptive test format is the best way to Prep for GMAT.
+Reviewing your mistakes thoroughly after each test, correcting your concepts/strategies and making sure you do not repeat the same mistakes in the following test is also an added advantage of practicing computer adaptive tests.
 The goal is to work on bringing down your number of mistakes over a period of time.
-Take the test under strict exam conditions; absolutely no e-mails/phone calls/music and other distractions.
+Take the test under strict exam conditions; that is with absolutely no e-mails/phone calls/music and other distractions.

-Right before the exam, warm up your brain and get into the right mental state for problem-solving by solving a few simple problems and brushing up on your concepts.
-This will help you concentrate right from the beginning of your exam.
+Right before the test, warm up your brain and get into the right mental state for problem solving by solving a few simple problems and brushing up on your concepts.
+This will help you concentrate right from the beginning in your exam.

-Since GMAT is a timed exam, it’s important to allocate a particular amount of time to every question.
-Typically, you shouldn’t spend more than 30 minutes on your essay, 2 minutes per question in the quantitative section, 2.5 minutes per question in the integrated reasoning section, and 1.5 minutes per question in the verbal reasoning section.
+Since GMAT is a timed exam, it is important to allocate a particular amount of limited time to every question.
+Typically, you should not spend more than 30 minutes on your essay, 2 minutes per question in quantitative section, 2.5 minutes per question in integrated reasoning section and 1.5 minutes per question in verbal reasoning section.

-These are some general tips which can help you up your GMAT prep and help you achieve your target score.
+These are some General Tips which can help you up your average Prep to the best GMAT Prep and help you achieve your Target Score.